Inevitably it turned into a discussion about the merits of product-based planning over other techniques and a debate about top-down planning.

-However, what I found engaging and of concern was the idea of planning from the bottom-up vs. top-down planning.
+What I found engaging and of some concern was the idea of planning from the bottom-up.

-- it assumes the requirements are well-defined and understood
+- it assumes the requirements are well-defined and understood, and

 It is a lazy way to plan.
 It is an unreliable way to plan.

-What’s more, it often is the advocate of the bottom-up approach who elects to prepare the schedule plan directly from such brainstorming activity.
-And when they’ve prepared their Gantt chart they say they’re done planning.
-Poppycock!
+What’s more, it is often the advocate of the bottom-up approach who elects to prepare the schedule plan directly from such brainstorming activity.
+And, when they’ve prepared their Gantt chart they say they’re done planning.

 There are no short-cuts to effective project planning.
 Invest your time wisely.
-Otherwise you’ll get caught out sooner or later.
+Otherwise, you’ll get caught out sooner than later.

 Creative Commons image courtesy Kaptain Kobold.